-Works whose argument is still relevant (it has not become outdated or superseded by more recent scholarship)

-Books or journals published by university presses or other academic presses (these works have been reviewed by other scholars prior to publication) Works with extensive notes and/or bibliographies Internet sources from reliable institutions
+Works whose argument is still relevant (it has not been superseded by later scholarship) Books or journals published by university presses or other academic presses Works with extensive notes and/or bibliographies Internet sources from reliable institutions

 Students must be cautious when seeking information on the internet.
 Be wary of materials from interest groups, certain political parties or individuals, fringe news outlets, and social media.
 Just because the opinions expressed on these sites are published, this does not make them true or reliable.
-Reliable internet sites are usually (though not always) those with extensions such as .edu (an educational institution) and .ca, .uk, and .gov (material deriving from Canadian, British, and American governments).
-Major news outlets, such as CNN, BBC, CBC, etcetera, are likely to be objective, but you should verify all information you get from these sites.
-Avoid sites ending in .com, as these are commercial sites that can be purchased by anybody.
-Never reference Wikipedia or similar online sources unless this is explicitly allowed in the assignment.
-Material that appears elsewhere in print (especially academic journal articles) should be cited instead of the electronic version.
+Official government and major news outlets may be reliable, but you should verify all information gathered from these sites.
+Never reference Wikipedia, Encyclopedia Britannica, or similar online sources unless this is explicitly allowed in the assignment.
 When in doubt, ask your instructor about using internet sources.